raoyi/takahashi-slides/README.md

 ```
 </pre>

-*also you can add some more javascript files for any special languages' code blocks, e.g.*
+*also you can add some more javascript files for any special languages' code blocks, such as:*

 <pre>
 ```python